taosdata/gds-connector/README.md

 select * from test.demo where ts >= '2022-05-10 18:24:15' and ts<='2022-05-12 18:24:15'
 ```

-What's more, through these filters, you can improve data loading speed in your report.
+Indeed, through these filters, you can improve data loading speed in your report.

 ## Match with Google Data Studio [ConceptType](https://developers.google.com/datastudio/connector/reference#concepttype) and [DataType](https://developers.google.com/datastudio/connector/reference#datatype)